rafaelaudy/rafaelaudy.github.io/_posts/simple-angular-2-app.md

 ```

 To define a component using Angular 2 we will need to creat a class (TypeScript) and decorate (TypeScript) with the @Component decorator.
-Then our class will have our logic while the componnet decorator is going to define the Angular component.
+Then our class will have our logic while the component decorator is going to define the Angular component.
-The decorator content reminds me a lot of how we used to create a Angular 1 directive deffinition.
+The decorator content reminds me a lot of how we used to create a Angular 1 directive definition.

 Just to help you out, here is a quick comparison of Angular 1 and 2 concepts:

 Angular 1                       Angular 2
 App.js							Top level component
 Directives						Component
-Controller and a vire 			Component
+Controller and a view 			Component
 Directive with a controller 	Component

 Much simpler, right?
-This decorator sintax is probably going to be part of ES7.
+This decorator syntax is probably going to be part of ES7.

 Ok now lets have a look in the code from the repository, which is a component a little bit fancier: